 The Call from Harlequin Presents came at 7:20 in the morning on September 27th, 2002…but that’s not when it all began.
 Some authors write a selling book their first try.
 My friend and mentor Theresa Scott is such an author…I’m not.
 I wrote twelve manuscripts before the one I sold to Mills & Boon.
-I’d been seriously pursuing a career as a romance author for almost five years (and writing longer than that).
+I’d been writing and submitting books for about 9 years and seriously pursuing a career as a romance author for most of them.
 That equals three hanging file folders of contest judge comments, a rather full file of editor rejections and a matching one for agents.
 It also means I’ve attended many conferences, both regional and national, numerous workshops, listened to dozens of tapes and experienced the best and the worst the world of critique has to offer.

 There were times over the years I wondered if I would ever sell…if I were capable of writing a selling novel.
 Those times of doubt would have devastated me if I hadn’t had my “file of good thoughts” to fall back on.
 That file is a compilation of some very special mementos to mentorship that kept me believing in myself.
 My mom’s email saying, “You will publish one day.
 Believe it.”
 A pen from my critique partner with my pseudonym engraved on it, with the belief I would one day publish and use it to sign my first contract.
 An email from Sandra Marton saying she believed I would make it.
 A card from my mentor, Debbie Macomber that affirmed who I was as a person as well as a writer.
 A drawing my husband did that affirmed his belief in my vision.

 If you are where I was, I urge you to make a memorial to future success…small and big mementos that remind you that others believe in your dream and so must you.